The Difference Between Education 1.0 & 3.0

 Web 2.0 has really been the flowering of new relationships between individuals and businesses, and reflects new ways of thinking that the technology has facilitated or created.
 It’s about engaged conversations that take place directly, and don’t rely on top-down management, but peer feedback and mentoring.
 It’s an incredibly effective restructuring of how learning takes place, and somehow we have to figure out how to bring this experience into our learning institutions–or they will become obsolete (reference 5).

-Similar to Web 2.0, Education 2.0 includes more interaction between the teacher and student; student to student; and student to content/expert.
-Some school administrators and educators seem to have taken some steps and moved into a more connected, creative Education 2.0 through using cooperative learning, global learning projects, Skype in the classroom, and shared wikis, blogs and other social networking in the classroom.
+Like Web 2.0, Education 2.0 includes more interaction between the teacher and student; student to student; and student to content/expert.
+Some school administrators and educators seem to have taken some steps and moved into a more connected, creative Education 2.0 through using cooperative learning, global learning projects, Zoom in the classroom, and shared wikis, blogs and other social networking in the classroom.
 But in 2013 (ed note: now 2017!), this should be the norm not the exception.

 Education 3.0 is based on the belief that content is freely and readily available.
 It is self-directed, interest-based learning where problem-solving, innovation and creativity drive education.